Constitution of 3 May 1791: Background

 Polish constitutionalism can be traced to the 13th century, when government by consensus and representation was already well established in the young Polish state.
 The emergence of parliamentary bodies, the sejm and sejmiki, followed in the first half of the 16th century.
 By the 17th century, Poland's legal and political tradition was characterized as parliamentary institutions and a system of checks and balances on state power, which was itself limited by decentralization.
+The idea of a contractual state embodied in texts like the Henrician Articles and the Pacta conventa; the concept of individual liberties; and the notion that the monarch owed duties to his subjects, can be noted.
 This system, which primarily benefited the Polish-Lithuanian nobility (szlachta), came to be known as the "nobles' democracy".

 End of Golden Age

 The 1791 Constitution was a response to the increasingly perilous situation in the Polish–Lithuanian Commonwealth, which had been a major European power only a century earlier and was still the largest state on the continent.
-In the 1590s, at the peak of the nobles' democracy, King Sigismund III Vasa's court preacher—the Jesuit Piotr Skarga—had condemned the weaknesses of the Commonwealth.
+In the 1590s, at the peak of the nobles' democracy, King Sigismund III Vasa's court preacher — the Jesuit Piotr Skarga — had condemned the weaknesses of the Commonwealth.
 In the same period, writers and philosophers such as Andrzej Frycz Modrzewski and Wawrzyniec Grzymała Goślicki, and the egzekucja praw (Execution-of-the-Laws) reform movement led by Jan Zamoyski had advocated political reforms.
 In 1656, in what came to be known as the Lwów Oath, Sigismund's son King John II Casimir Vasa made a solemn vow on behalf of the entire Polish-Lithuanian Commonwealth that he would free the Polish peasants "from the unjust burdens and oppression."
-As he was struggling with the Sejm, in 1661 John Casimir—whose reign saw highly destructive wars and obstructionism by the nobility—correctly predicted that the Commonwealth was in danger of a partition by Russia, Brandenburg and Austria.
+As he was struggling with the Sejm, in 1661 John Casimir — whose reign saw highly destructive wars and obstructionism by the nobility — correctly predicted that the Commonwealth was in danger of a partition by Russia, Brandenburg and Austria.

 As the Sejm failed to implement sufficient reforms, the state machinery became increasingly dysfunctional.
 A significant cause of the Commonwealth's downfall was the liberum veto ("free veto"), which, since 1652, had allowed any Sejm deputy to nullify all the legislation enacted by that Sejm.
-As a result, deputies bribed by magnates or foreign powers—primarily from the Russian Empire, the Kingdom of Prussia and France, which had an ongoing revolution—or deputies who believed they were living in an unprecedented "Golden Age" paralysed the Commonwealth's government for over a century.
+As a result, deputies bribed by magnates or foreign powers — primarily from the Russian Empire, the Kingdom of Prussia and France, which had an ongoing revolution — or deputies who believed they were living in an unprecedented "Golden Age" paralysed the Commonwealth's government for over a century.
 The threat of the liberum veto could only be overridden by the establishment of a "confederated sejm", which was immune to the liberum veto.
 Declaring that a sejm either constituted a "confederation" or belonged to one was a contrivance prominently used by foreign interests in the 18th century to force a legislative outcome.